Guide to Buying a House in Portugal

 What are the costs of buying a property in Portugal?

 The main cost of buying a property in Portugal is obviously the price of the real estate the buyer is interested in.
 Apart from the amount paid to the seller, there are several tax items that are attached to the main transaction.
 These consist of IMT, stamp duty, notary, and land registry costs.

 How do I choose the right property?

 This is a question with many answers according to the interests of the buyer.
 The first thing that has to be settled when choosing a property would be the location and the type of the house.
-If the aim is to buy real estate in a metropolitan area, than the choices would most likely consist of flats.
+If the aim is to buy real estate in a metropolitan area, then the choices would most likely consist of flats.
 However, if the suburban areas of major towns are also feasible, buyers may find a larger variety of properties like villas or bigger houses.
-Secondly, the condition of the particular houses on demand is a crucial aspect buyers should be careful about.
-Trying to cut costs in the initial transaction might lead to bigger expenses later if the house is in a bad condition.
+Secondly, the condition of the particular houses on demand is a crucial aspect buyer should be careful about.
+Trying to cut costs in the initial transaction might lead to bigger expenses later if the house is in bad condition.

 How to buy property in Portugal?

 Buying a property in Portugal is not very different from buying a property in any other country in Europe.
 After the Portuguese fiscal number is obtained, proper identification information is submitted and a bank account has been opened; buyers may proceed with the purchasing process.
 In this section, the buyer and seller agree on a price, call in a lawyer, prepare and sign a contract, and agree on a down payment buyer should make.
 The final item in this section is the notary payments.
 Additional costs in this process are IMT, Stamp Duty, notary fees, and land registry costs.